particle-iot/docs/src/content/reference/SDKs/ios.md

 ### Example

-Cocoapods usage example app (in Swift) can be found [here](https://github.com/particle-iot/ios-app-example-pod).
+Example app (in Swift) can be found [here](https://github.com/particle-iot/example-app-ios).
 Example app demonstates - invoking the setup wizard, customizing its UI and using the returned ParticleDevice instance once setup wizard completes (delegate).
 Feel free to contribute to the example by submitting pull requests.

 ### Reference

-Check out the [Reference in Cocoadocs website](http://cocoadocs.org/docsets/ParticleSetup/) or consult the javadoc style comments in `ParticleSetupCustomization.h` and `ParticleSetupMainController.h` for each public method or property.
-If the Device Setup library installation completed successfully in your XCode project - you should be able to press `Esc` to get an auto-complete hints from XCode for each public method or property in the library.
+Consult the javadoc style comments in `ParticleSetupCustomization.h` and `ParticleSetupMainController.h` for each public method or property.
+If the Photon Setup Library installation completed successfully in your XCode project - you should be able to press `Esc` to get an auto-complete hints from XCode for each public method or property in the library.

 ### Installation